 If you can, please come and join us to discover the depth, dignity and joy of traditional Christian worship.
 The service lasts about an hour and starts at 10.30, with the exceptions of Remembrance Sunday (10.45) and Christmas Day (10.00).

-On most Sundays, there are clubs for younger children.
+On most Sundays, there are clubs for children.
 The clubs meet in the adjacent church centre halls at 10.20 and enjoy a range of activities.
-Together, the children come with their club teachers and helpers, into the church for the start of the service, before returning to the church centre for their own activities shortly after.
+Together, the children then come with their club teachers and helpers, into the church for the end of the service, before returning to the church centre where they can be collected.

 Visitors are always welcome.
 Welcome cards can be found on the Information Table for visitors/friends to request information about our church/ congregational activities, a visit by the Minister/ Elder or a copy of the church magazine.
 Tea and coffee is available in the church centre after the service.

 The Sacrament of Holy Communion is celebrated on the second Sunday in May and the first Sunday in November at 10.30am and 3.00pm.
 At these Services, both Common Cup and Individual Glasses are used.

 The Sacrament is also celebrated on Christmas Morning and Easter Sunday.
 A shorter, more informal celebration is held following Morning Worship on the first Sundays of all other months and on Pentecost.
 During these Services, held round the Crossing Table, only the Common Cup is used.